As a search and rescue team crew leader, Outbound Dan Human delivers his best tips for hiking safely in all seasons.

 Pros and Cons of the Terra

-- Pack is available in a highly visible red
+- The pack is available in a highly visible red.

 - Rugged construction.

 - Several attachment points for carrying snowshoes, ice axes, and the like.

 - Wide and comfortable shoulder straps and hip belt.

 - The external pocket is perfect for storing layers.